Concept · article 11 of 18

 This two-step (end old, start new) is the standard pattern for any fixed-cost change: rent increase, salary bump, switching internet providers, the accountant raising their rate.
 End the old version on the day before the change; start the new version on the day of the change.

-Adding a fixed cost with a start date in the future is the cleanest way to schedule an upcoming change.
-The cost shows up in the list immediately but doesn't affect EBIT until its start date arrives.
-Useful when you know a rent increase is coming in three months — set it up now and forget about it.
+Yes — a future-dated start is the cleanest way to schedule an upcoming change.
+The cost shows up in the list immediately but doesn't affect EBIT until its start date arrives, so if you know a rent increase is coming in three months you can set it up now and forget about it.
+The same pattern works for known-end leases: log a six-month equipment lease with today's start and an end date six months out, and it stops automatically.

 Same pattern works for known-end leases: sign a six-month equipment lease today, log it with the start date as today and the end date six months out.
 The cost slices off your EBIT for exactly those six months, then stops automatically.